-\begin{lem} For any integer $m$ and any point $x\in S_{\infty}$, we have \end{lem}
+\begin{lem} For any integer $m$ and any point $x\in S_{\infty}$, we have: \end{lem}

-At this point we investigate various irregular points of P.I.L. and study their local topology. \begin{defin} For every critical point $c$ of $f$, let $P(c)$ be the closure of the orbit of $c$.\end{defin}
+Now we investigate irregular points of P.I.L. and study their local properties.
+Again, let $S_0$ be the Riemann sphere, the complex plane or the unit disk.
+Let us recall the following definition: